Shots In The Back, Children Tasered: DOJ Details Excessive Force By Chicago Police

 Protocols to prevent excessive use of force are inadequate and often unenforced, the DOJ says.
 Violations are often not investigated.
 When the police department does open investigations, they are — with "rare exceptions" — incomplete and unfair, the report says.

-Officers appear to collude with one another, not only following a "code of silence," but actively falsifying reports and lying in testimony, the report alleges.
+Officers appear to collude with one another, not only following a "code of silence" but actively falsifying reports and lying in testimony, the report alleges.
 Meanwhile, investigators ask leading questions, union representatives coach officers on what to say, and contradictory evidence is ignored or never pursued, the DOJ reports.

 Even when serious misconduct is uncovered, officers can frequently avoid significant punishment.